open-contracting-extensions/ocds_project_extension/README.md

 * The amount reserved in the budget for a specific contracting process
 * The project the contract relates to, and the total value of that project
+* Sector classifications
+* Additional classifications
+* Project locations, with options for gazetteer or point locations

 This is particularly important in cases of Public-Private Partnerships and large infrastructure projects, where users might want to track all the contracting processes related to the large-scale project, and to understand the individual contracts in the context of their contracting process and overall project values.